18 Refreshing Mint Recipes

 5. Mojito recipe

-This mojito with mint is one of the best way to cool off on a hot summer day.
-The recipe is super easy, a refreshing combination of herbaceous mint, tart lime, and fizzy soda water.
+This mint mojito is one of the best ways to cool off on a hot summer day.
+The recipe is super easy, and it’s a refreshing combination of herbaceous mint, tart lime, and fizzy soda water.
 YUM.

 Two glass full of mojito, lime, ice, and plenty of mint leaves.